Episcopal Parish of the Messiah: History

 The Church of the Messiah of West Newton and Auburndale ("parish" was informally adopted only in the 1980s) was officially organized in 1871 in West Newton although even back in 1856 unattached clergy led services from time to time for a small group of neighbors in West Newton.
 The parish ‘constitution’ adopted was November 6, 1871.
 The congregation purchased property in Auburndale in 1877, and built a chapel (now the parish hall) in 1881.
 The move to Auburndale was not without controversy; parish by-laws at one point stated that Messiah would always be in West Newton, but as with many small mission churches of the era, property prices were tantamount in choosing a location.

 After 10 years of supply and rectors who left within 6 to 18 months, Messiah called the Rev. H.A.
 Metcalf in 1882.
-He served for 9 years and the parish bloomed for a time, but a debate over who was qualified to vote at annual meetings led to an enormous fight - nearly resulting in fisticuffs - and for a time only the rector’s family came to services.
+He served for 9 years and the parish bloomed for a time, but a debate over who was qualified to vote at annual meetings led to conflict.
 Metcalf resigned in 1891, two years after the fateful annual meeting.

 Messiah went through a period of healing and new growth under their new rector, the Rev. John Matteson, and congregation begins the process of designing and building a sanctuary.
-Rt.
+The Rt.
 Rev. Phillips Brooks laid the cornerstone of the new church on October 3, 1892.
 American composer Horatio Parker, baptised at Messiah, composed the hymn tune "Auburndale" in celebration of the laying of the cornerstone of the new church building.
 His father, Charles Parker, had been the architect for the original chapel.
 Services begin the next year, and in 1907 the chapel is moved and attached to the church (now serving as a parish hall).
-After paying off the mortgage, Messiah is consecrated in 1909 by Bishop William Lawrence.
-The Rev. Harry Beal (later Missionary Bishop of the Panama Canal Zone) serves as rector during World War I.
+After paying off the mortgage, Messiah was consecrated in 1909 by Bishop William Lawrence.
+The Rev. Harry Beal (later Missionary Bishop of the Panama Canal Zone) served as rector during World War I.

 The Rev. Percival Matson Wood served as rector from 1917 to 1934.
 Wood was very active in youth leadership, organizing one of the first Young Peoples Fellowship groups in the Episcopal church.
-Commonwealth Avenue is extended by 1920, running right past the parish hall.
+Commonwealth Avenue was extended by 1920, running right past the parish hall.
 Until that time, Auburn St. was the main street for the neighborhood and is the street Messiah's buildings are oriented to.